-The three-day weekend is almost here, and with temperatures set to reach the high-teens across The Suffolk Coast as we head into the summer months, where better to spend the day than at the beach!
+With two bank holidays coming up in May and with temperatures set to heat up across The Suffolk Coast as we head into the summer months, where better to spend the day than at the beach!
 Pack your picnic, pop on your flip flops and head to one of these 5 beaches...

 This week, the wide sandy beach at Lowestoft has once again received a Seaside Award, recognising the high standards of beach management, cleanliness, and safety.
 A favourite with families, the stretch of golden sands south of the Claremont Pier is lined with a promenade, boasting a cafe which serves ice creams, hot and cold drinks and snacks.

 There are also showers and toilets available, so after a day of running in and out of the waves, you can rinse the sand off your feet and head into the villages of Pakefield, Kirkley or Lowestoft itself for a family meal.